DiagoM11/Digital-Portfolio/README.md

 To design a CV that accurately reflects my qualifications and experience.

 **Action:**
-I used the guidelines from the training to create a clear, well-structured document in PDF format.
+I used the guidelines from the training to create a well-structured document in PDF format.

 **Result:**
-I produced a professional CV that I can use for job or internship applications and update as I gain more experience.
+I produced a professional CV that I can confidently use for job or internship applications, and I now understand how to update it as I gain experience.